digital-land/digital-land/content/project/developer-contributions/index.md

 We published [a blog post](https://mhclgdigital.blog.gov.uk/2018/10/16/making-developer-contributions-open-and-transparent/) with more information about this project.

+**10 October 2018**

+We met with Exacom to learn how developer contributions are managed within their product, and to explore opportunities for re-purposing existing data.

 **September 2018**

 We conducted user research to understand more about how developer contributions are managed, and what user needs we could address through making the data available.
 This included sessions with [Southwark Council](https://www.southwark.gov.uk/), [Dacorum Borough Council](http://www.dacorum.gov.uk/), [Lambeth Council](https://www.lambeth.gov.uk), [Islington Council](https://www.islington.gov.uk/) and [Waltham Forest Council](https://walthamforest.gov.uk/).